dgaydukov/cert-aws/sa/files/sa.md

 Cluster is just a VPC, subnets (by default 2), group of ec2 instances (in case of Fargate it manages instances by itself) After you've created cluster you add tasks (task definition) - it just a docker containers that would run on one of your ec2 machines.
 There are several network modes:
-* awsvpc - every task get ENI with private ip address, just like any ec2 instance
+* awsvpc - every task get ENI with private IP, just like any ec2 instance
 * bridge - docker's default network type.
 All containers connected to bridge can communicate with each other
-* host - container is exposed to host (if you docker has port 80, this port would be accessible from host) [ECS Container Agent](https://github.com/aws/amazon-ecs-agent) - special software that included in ecs ami (specially built for ecs) for ec2, that help ec2 to communicate with ecs cluster.
+* host - container is exposed to host (if you docker has port 80, this port would be accessible from host) [ECS Container Agent](https://github.com/aws/amazon-ecs-agent) - special software agent (like `kubelet` for EKS) that included in ecs ami (specially built for ecs) for ec2, that help ec2 to communicate with ecs cluster.
 You can install it into your own ec2, and by doing this to be able to connect your running ec2 to ecs cluster.
 Launch type - type of infra on which your tasks/services hosted:
 * fargate (self-managed) - run containerized applications without the need to provision/manage the backend infra